Department of Labor Logo United States Department of Labor

 Labor productivity indexes for select transportation industries

 Chart 2 data.
-Labor productivity indexes for selected transportation industries, 2007-2022
+Labor productivity indexes for selected transportation industries, 2007-2023

 The COVID-19 pandemic that began in 2020 affected these transportation industries in different ways.
 Both urban transit systems and air transportation had steep declines in output, as passenger travel was sharply curtailed.
 At the same time, these industries both maintained a relatively consistent level of employment.
 As a result, both air transportation and urban transit systems had historically large declines in the productivity index in 2020.
 In 2021 there was a resurgence of leisure travel, causing output and productivity to bounce back in air transportation.
 On the other hand, ridership and productivity continued to decline in urban transit systems in 2021.
 This likely reflects the continuing lack of demand for business travel, especially commuting.
-Productivity in urban transit systems finally increased in 2022, with the gradual increase in commuter travel.
+Productivity in urban transit systems increased substantially in 2022 and 2023, with the gradual increase in commuter travel.

 Because flat or declining output (ridership) has contributed to the poor productivity performance of transit systems, it can be instructive to look at potential riders’ alternative options.
 Commuting and other work-related purposes are the most important reason[8] for using urban transit systems.
 The Census Bureau’s 5-year American Community Survey[9] provides data on commuting modes.
 From the 2009 release (2005-09 data) through the 2020 release (2016-20 data), the share of Americans who commute to work using public transportation reported by the ACS has remained stable at about 5%.
 Given the increasing number of overall trips to and from work estimated by the ACS over time, this means that prior to the pandemic, more Americans than ever are using transit to commute to or from work.